- 1 Kanni at a glance

 When to choose a Kanni dog?

 Today these dogs fulfill multiple roles.
 People with large properties and plantations use packs of 3 or 4 these dogs as guard dogs.
 Police and armed forces use them as sniffer dogs.
 Wildlife poachers use them for hunting.
+Remember to get your Kanni insured.
+Pet insurance will help you in the event of an emergency.

 Interesting facts about the Kanni